clayball/feedlist/README.md

-# feedslist #
+# feedlist #

-Fetch RSS feeds from various information security websites.
+The original idea was to fetch RSS feeds specifically related to security alerts and advisories and build some intelligence around the data.

-- save the XML file for processing later.. possibly in various ways/functions The original idea was to fetch feeds specifically related to alerts and advisories relate vulnerabilities.
-It might be useful to include other classifications of sources, e.g., fa news, and (cough..cough) vendors.
+TODO: add more details

 ## Running ##